Our Core Beliefs

 We believe Jesus Christ fully embodies the true nature of God and the intended nature of humanity.
-In his teachings and in his life we have the lessons and the example of how we are to live to the end that God’s Kingdom comes on earth.
+In his teachings, and in his life, we have the lessons and examples of how we are to live to the end that God’s Kingdom comes on earth.

 We believe the scriptures as recorded in the Old and New Testament are the inspired and living word of God and the primary source to inform a Christian's faith and life.

 We believe human beings were created with the potential to live in right relationship with God and one another, but too often choose selfishness rather than sacrificial love, thus condemning us to the ongoing pattern of human suffering.
 It is this ongoing pattern of selfishness that confirms our need for a loving, redeeming God.

 We believe salvation is the gift of God’s grace in Jesus Christ who saved us from the human pattern of consistently turning away from God’s will when he remained obedient in his witness to God’s steadfast love, even though it meant his death on the cross.
 It is this story that saves us from a reality of life without hope of redemption.